 Culloden House is increasingly popular as a wedding venue, though always on an exclusive use basis: you will never arrive expecting a quiet weekend break to find you are actually sharing the hotel with a wedding reception and a late night ceilidh.
 The hotel has a sauna, a croquet lawn and a tennis court, plus two golf practice nets.

 Disabled access to any part of the hotel is poor.
-This is no fault of the hotel's, who have plans in place to allow disabled access to the public areas and some guest rooms: but these have been blocked by those responsible for maintaining the integrity of listed historical buildings such as Culloden House.
+This is no fault of the hotel's, who have plans in place to allow disabled access to the public areas and some guest rooms.
+We are told that these have been blocked by those responsible for maintaining the integrity of listed historical buildings such as Culloden House.

 We expected a great deal from our visit to Culloden House, and found it to be every bit as good as expected, and in many respects better.
 The building itself, the public rooms and guest accommodation, the food, the service: is all exactly right.
 This seems in no small part due to a US-based owner who stays here for a month each year and is keen to invest in making it the best: combined with an established management who share the same objectives and a team of staff, many of whom have been at Culloden House for a considerable time and who all seem keen to ensure guests have an all round experience that is as good as it can possibly be.
 You can read our dining review for Culloden House Hotel here.